Shift3/boilerplate-client-angular/README.md

 If this project is being cloned to start a new project, there are a few things that need to be updated to make it work.
 The project name will need to be updated in the `package.json`, `angular.json`, `karma.conf.js`, CircleCI `config.yml`, `app.e2e.spec.ts`, `index.html`, `app.component.ts`, and `app.component.spec.ts` files with the new project name.
 The README also refers to the boilerplate, both in the text and in the CircleCI badges.

 The project `environment` files will need to be updated with the path to the APIs.
 The development `environment.ts` assumes a local development server of `http://localhost:3000`, which might need to be updated.

+### Prettier

+This project uses [Prettier](https://prettier.io/) to enforce code style.
+It is highly opinionated by design with relatively scant options for customization.
+The thought process behind it is to ignore personal styling preferences and instead embrace consistency.
+There are `.prettierrc` and `.prettierignore` configuration files to adjust some options.
+Prettier is also wired up to a [pre-commit hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
+This DOES slightly slow down git, as it runs the hook on staged files every time `git commit` is executed.

+Prettier can be configured within [editors](https://prettier.io/docs/en/editors.html) so that it formats files on save, which helps minimize any changes the pre-commit hook would need to make.

 ### Docker